superfeedr/documentation/subscribers.md

 ### Retrieving Entries with PubSubHubbub

-This call allows you to retrieve past entries from a feed.
-Note that you need to be subscribed to the resource in order to do this.
+This call allows you to retrieve past entries from one or more feeds.
+Note that you need to be subscribed to the feed(s) in order to do this.

 <div class="panel">
   <div class="panel-body"><span class="label label-default">GET</span>&nbsp;<code>https://push.superfeedr.com</code>